 Unarmed combat is the same as melee combat, but all damage is 1 to 2 + STR modifiers.
-This might be modified if natural weapons are involved.

 Critical Hits & Misses (Optional)

 A natural roll of 20 means damage rolled is doubled.
 Adjustments from STR or magical bonuses aren't doubled.
 For example, a short sword +1 would deal 8 damage if 4 is rolled, the bonus is added only once, for 9 damage total.